 98. (+1) MARK HARPER

 Minister of State for Immigration

-For the past two years Harper worked as Nick Clegg’s deputy pushing the AV referendum through the Commons, and a valiant defender of the House of Lords reform which failed to make any progress.
+Up until last year Harper worked as Nick Clegg's deputy, pushing the AV referendum through the Commons, and was a valiant defender of the House of Lords reform which failed to make any progress.
 His loyalty was rewarded when he was made a Minister of State at the Home Office, with responsibility for immigration.
-He maybe a skilled performer but he has a tough challenge to take control of this poisoned chalice.
+He may be a skilled performer but even he struggled to defend the “Go Home” immigration vans which were deemed racist.